Avon Maitland District School Board Code of Conduct

 Cell phones are prohibited from use in the school change rooms and washrooms.
 All privacy and criminal laws regarding cell phone use must be adhered to by students.

 F.E.
-Madill is a Smoke-Free Place
+Madill is Smoke-Free and Nicotine Free

 If a student does not comply with this policy, the school administration may take disciplinary action, up to and including a suspension.
 School staff will also report incidents of smoking or supplying of tobacco to the Tobacco Enforcement Officer at the Huron County Health Unit.
 If you have any questions or concerns, talk to a teacher, Vice-Principal or Principal.
 The fine can range from $305 – $5000.

 As well, students are also prohibited from smoking (including e-cig, e-cigarette, personal vaporizer or electronic nicotine delivery system) or using chewing tobacco on school property or during school events (eg. field trips).

 Our school neighbours have the right of private property owners to enjoy peace and quiet.
 Students are expected to show their consideration of these rights by not loitering on or near their properties and the adjacent sidewalks, and by not defacing neighbouring properties in any way.

 All accidents causing personal injury or damage to school equipment or property are to be reported to the teacher in charge of the area and to the main office.
 An accident report must be completed and submitted to the Avon Maitland District School Board.

 It is the responsibility of the parent to inform the school of any serious allergies which the student may have.
 No medication of any sort will be given to a student without parental or guardian permission.
 Medication required daily should be stored in the office.

 Lunches, whether purchased in the cafeteria or brought to school, are to be eaten in the cafeteria, courtyard or outside the building.
 Food or drink is not to be consumed in the halls or stairwells.
 Students are expected to clean up their area upon leaving the cafeteria.